chuckerz07/Fusion360ToolInventory/README.md

 To preface this, I'm not a programmer.
 I work in a machine shop and heavily relied on ChatGPT to help me figure out errors.

+The Credentials.json file above is obviously not a working file, I did include some instructions in it though.

 This is an open-source solution for managing a tooling inventory system integrated with Fusion 360.
 It uses a JSON export from Fusion 360 to automatically update a Google Sheet for tracking inventory in real time.
 Features